 Sessions times are organised so that there is sufficient time for entering and leaving the counselling premises without being seen by other clients.

-If you are accompanied to the premises there is no designated waiting area for relatives and friends at SO31 and EC1V, hence requesting that you arrive on time.
-However, there is a waiting area within The Yew Tree Clinic, Whiteley Surgery located in PO15.
+If you are accompanied to the premises there is no designated waiting area for relatives and friends in my Buderim Clinic, hence requesting that you arrive on time.

 "This feeling of safety requires a strong understanding that what goes on in therapy be strictly between therapist and patient"